roku-oss/henka-sample/README.md

-# Terraform Gradle Plugin Sample Project
+# Henka Sample Project

 ## What is it?

-This project provides an example for Terraform Gradle Plugin (provide link here).
+This project provides an example for Henka (provide link here).

 It provides a terraform script to plan creatiion of a single S3 bucket.
 The plugin takes the terraform script, pulls or initializes the remote state and performs "terraform plan command".